Factory Reset Protection: What you need to know

 How it works

 We've been bitten by this ourselves.
 We ship phones all over North America and the U.K., and sometimes it's easy to forget you're still signed in when you stick a phone in a box.
-And yes, we end up having to share a password to get past the initial setup because of other policies Google has in place to protect your account.
+And yes, we have needed to share a password to get past the initial setup because of other policies Google has in place to protect your account.

 Disable it the right way